 Cores: 4 | Threads: 4 | Base clock: 3.5GHz | Boost clock: 3.7GHz | L3 cache: 4MB | TDP: 65W

-If you’re looking to put together a gaming PC on the tightest budget, the AMD Ryzen 3 2200G can take you a long way.
-While it doesn’t feature the hyperthreading capability of its predecessor, the Ryzen 3 1200, the introduction of integrated graphics makes this APU one of the cheapest ways to experience casual PC gaming.
+Putting together a gaming PC on the tightest budget?
+Well, the AMD Ryzen 3 2200G is your new best friend.
+While it doesn’t feature the hyperthreading capability of its predecessor, the Ryzen 3 1200, the introduction of integrated graphics makes this APU one of the cheapest ways to experience casual PC gaming, which is why this makes our best processors list.
 We were even able to play Overwatch at 4K Ultra-HD resolution at ‘Epic’ settings.

 Read the full review: AMD Ryzen 3 2200G